 Christopher Newport University is a community of trust and respect whose existence depends on strict adherence to standards of conduct set by and for its members.
 CNU recognizes its obligation to uphold the laws and standards of the community of which it is a part.
 Sexual misconduct is a serious violation of the standards of the CNU community and will not be tolerated.
 Punishable by both civil and criminal legal action, sexual misconduct is also a serious violation of University policy.
-The University Judicial System adjudicates, typically at the request of the complainant, all cases involving sexual misconduct where the accused is a Christopher Newport University student.
+The University Judicial System adjudicates, typically at the request of the complainant, all cases involving sexual misconduct where the responding party is a Christopher Newport University student.
 CNU encourages all complainants to prosecute to the full extent of the law.

-Sexual misconduct is: sexual contact without consent including intentional touching, either of the victim or when the victim is forced to touch, directly or through clothing, another person's genitals, breasts, thighs, anus or buttocks; rape (sexual intercourse without consent, whether by an acquaintance or a stranger); attempted rape; sodomy (oral or anal intercourse) without consent; attempted forcible sodomy; or sexual penetration with an object without consent.
-To constitute a lack of consent, the act(s) must be committed either by force, intimidation, or through the use of the victim's mental incapacity or physical helplessness (to include the influence of alcohol or other incapacitating substances).
+Any unwanted yet intentional bodily contact in a sexual manner may constitute sexual misconduct.
+This can included, but is not limited to, the following types of sexual contact without consent: intentional touching, either of the victim or when the victim is forced to touch, directly or through clothing, another person's genitals, breasts, thighs, anus or buttocks; rape (sexual intercourse without consent, whether by an acquaintance or a stranger); attempted rape; sodomy (oral or anal intercourse) without consent; attempted forcible sodomy; sexual penetration with an object without consent; or sexual exploitation (non-consensual action of another for his/her own advantage through invasion of sexual privacy, prostituting another student, non-consensual video-taping).